MarkLyck/Formula-Stocks-OLD/README.md

 # Formula Stocks

 ### Elevator pitch
-We make it possible to identify some of next years' big winners of the stock market with 84%, 90% or 95% success rate.
+We offer a solid edge based on quantitive information not generally available to the stock market, yielding higher returns obtained with lower risk.

 ### Basic Features
 - Access to stock suggestions, based the users plan.